 - Turkana: Nilotes found in Northwest part of Kenya.

 - Pokot: Located in Baringo County, in Kenya.
 Some of them extend to the Karamoja region in neighbouring Uganda.

 - Borana: Found in the northern part of Kenya and neighbouring Ethiopian border.

 - Somali: Live in the Northeastern part of Kenya.

 - Rendile: Cushites who inhabit the harsh region between Lake Turkana and Marsabit Hills of Kenya.

-Note: Pastoral farming in Kenya has certain features that are unique.
+Note: Pastoral farming in Kenya has certain unique features.
 These unique features enable scholars to categorize them.

-Scholarly categorization of livestock farming facilitates easier mapping for: dispensing veterinary services, educating communities on new methods of livestock farming, buying of livestock and so on.
+Scholarly categorization of livestock farming facilitates more straightforward mapping for dispensing veterinary services, educating communities on new methods of livestock farming, buying of livestock, and so on.

 Characteristics for Pastoral farming in Kenya.

 - Mixed rearing of different types of livestock.